schwartzlab-methods/NEST/README.md

 ```
 singularity pull nest_image.sif library://fatema/collection/nest_image.sif:latest
 ```
 No additional installation of any package is required with this image.
 A vignette for following this approach is provided [here](vignette/running_NEST_singularity_container.md).
+This is tested on Digital Alliance as well.
 For the users who want to install the environment themselves, we provide the list of required Python packages and supported systems below.

 ###   Used Python packages: